Highly Effective Facial Rejuvenation

 Getting Back to Normal

 With an AHA peel, the temporary redness, flaking, and dryness that you experience will not prevent you from working or engaging in your normal activities.
 A fresher and improved skin texture will result in continued AHA treatments.
-Remember, protecting your skin from the sun is also important following these mild acid peels.
-Dr. Cappuccino will recommend a sunblock with adequate UVA and UVB protection.
+Remember, protecting your skin from the sun with a mineral based sunblock is also important following these mild acid peels.

-With a TCA peel, the moderate discomfort and mild swelling you may experience will subside within the first week.
-In about a week to ten days, your new skin will be apparent and you should be healed sufficiently to return to your normal activities.
+With a TCA peel, the moderate discomfort and mild swelling you may experience will subside shortly after the procedure.
+In about a week, your new skin will be apparent and you can return to your normal activities.
 It is best to avoid sun exposure unless you are adequately protected.
+Dr. Cappuccino offers a full array of mineral based sunblocks including sheer, tinted and moisturizing.

 Dr. Guy Cappuccino website Contact us media